mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Leaf Node Validation

-The validity of a LeafNode needs to be verified at a few stages:

-* When a LeafNode is downloaded in a KeyPackage, before it is used to add the client to the group
+To verify that a LeafNode is valid regardless of its use, the client starts with the following steps:
-* When a LeafNode is received by a group member in an Add, Update, or Commit message
-* When a client joining a group receives LeafNode objects for the other members of the group in the group's ratchet tree

-The client verifies the validity of a LeafNode using the following steps:

 * Verify that the credential in the LeafNode is valid according to the authentication service and the client's local policy.
 These actions MUST be